fezinhar87/DBM-Music/README.md

 [prefix]clearqueue
 - Clears the music queue.

+[prefix]automusicqueue (On/Off)
+- Toggles the automatic video playing.

 # How To Download
 - Copy the raw data from each file.
 - Launch DBM.